 Restriction Type Internal.
 Source of Funds Annual allocation from general revenue, plant hire, fuel rebates and fleet trade ins.
 Purpose To ensure sufficient funds are available to finance the ongoing replacement of Council's plant and fleet.
-Maximum balance Minimum amount - 3 months of fleet administration, or minimum amount operational expenses, bank loan repayments and pre- committed capital expenditure.
+Maximum balance or minimum amount Minimum amount - 3 months of fleet administration, operational expenses, bank loan repayments and precommitted capital expenditure.
 The remaining funds may be spent in accordance with the reserves purpose and the Delivery Program and Operational Plan.
 Term of the reserve This reserve will operate in perpetuity.